rackeric/salary_report/README.md

 This script is used to generate a report showing how much each department is spending on employee salaries each quarter.

 # Requirements
-* CentOS library install instructions provided.
+* Required libraries install instructions provided for CentOS.
-* MySQL running on localhost with root password set to 'password', or change in script.
+* MySQL running on localhost with root password set to 'password', or change db connection string in script.
 * Follow instructions to import `employees.sql` MySQL db at https://github.com/datacharmer/test_db

 Install required libraries: